-The campus has wireless access available to students in common study areas and dining facilities.
+The campus has wireless access available to students in common study areas, academic buildings, residence halls, and dining facilities.
 This access is available in the Student Union, Library, Liberal Arts, College of Education, City College Tech and Health Sciences Buildings, Academic Support Center, and McDonald Hall.
-Students should bring their computers to the Information Technology office in College of Education room 401 or to the Information Technology staff at City College at MSU Billings to setup their MSUB wireless access.
+Students may bring their computers to the to the Information Technology staff at City College at MSU Billings or the Information Technology Office in College of Education room 401 for assistance with connecting to the MSUB wirelessnetwork.
 This provides a secure connection to the student campus resources.